mautic/developer-documentation-new/docs/marketplace/listing.rst

 - ``type`` must have value ``mautic-plugin``.
 The Marketplace is filtering PHP packages by this tag.
 It's required to show up in the Marketplace.
 - ``extra.install-directory-name`` specifies the directory name for the bundle.
 Correct directory name is important for PSR4 autoloading.
 It must be the same as in the namespace in your PHP classes.
 - ``require.php`` be sure to specify the PHP version range that you test the Plugin against.
-Ideally it should be the same as the Mautic's `supported PHP versions <https://www.mautic.org/download/requirements>`_.
+Ideally it should be the same as the Mautic's :xref:`Mautic supported PHP versions`.
 Don't allow users to install the Plugin on versions that are not supported.
 - ``require.ext-*`` if your Plugin require some PHP extension, please list them in the require section too.
 As servers can have a wide variety of extensions enabled, this ensures that the correct extensions are available.
 - ``require.mautic/core-lib`` it's important to specify which Mautic versions your Plugin supports.
 Include only the versions you or your community have tested and confirmed the Plugin works with.